vaclavhanzl/prak/README.md

 The tool will nicely help you.
 Look at [prongen/README.md](prongen/README.md) for details about this pronunciation generator.

+You will need a Czech voice recording and a corresponding utf8 Czech plain text transcript.
+The transcript can contain usual interpunction (as a secretary would transcribe it) but should be precise even at disfluencies - if the recording contains a repeated word, so should the transcript.

+Feed the transcript to pronunciation generator and look whether the generated pronunciation variants likely contain what is in the audio.
+Multiple variants are OK, the acoustic model will hopefully choose the right one.
+You may need to learn the tool some additional foreign words or tell it about important seams in composite words.

+If pronunciation looks mostly OK, let the acoustic model to match it against the audio, select variants and delimit phones in time.

 ## About the name
 Some Czech phonetitians call similar tools "nastřelovač" as these tools position phones and their time stamps in a fast but rather unprecise manner, like positioning objects by shooting them where they should be.